Opinion polling for the 2022 French presidential election

-This page lists public opinion polls conducted for the 2022 French presidential election the first round of which was held on 10 April 2022.
+This page lists public opinion polls conducted for the 2022 French presidential election, of which the first round was held on 10 April 2022.
 Since no candidate won a majority of the vote in the first round, the second round election was held between the top two candidates on 24 April 2022.

 First round

 Graphical summary

 The following graphical summary represents the polling numbers of the following candidates: (Note: The candidates are listed according to their rough position on the political spectrum, beginning with left-wing candidate and ending with right-wing candidates.)